Mashed Potatoes With Sour Cream Is Total Comfort Food

 For The Best Mashed Potatoes, Use A Ricer!

 Nothing will give you as creamy of a texture as using a ricer (also known as a foley mill).

 A ricer will typically come with 3 grinding disks, ranging from fine, medium, and coarse textures.
 For homemade mashed potatoes, we use the disk with the smallest holes.

 The potatoes have no issues pushing through, as they’re boiled until very soft.
 The end result?
 The smoothest mash you ever did see!
 Even lighter than if you were to whip them!

 If you prefer more of a smashed potato texture, use a potato masher!

 Melt The Butter First!

-Our biggest tip for the creamiest mashed potatoes is to melt the butter before mixing it into the mash.
+Our biggest tip for the creamiest sour cream mashed potatoes is to melt the butter before mixing it into the mash.

-Place butter and heavy cream (or whole milk) in a sauce pan along with garlic cloves, then melt slowly over medium heat.
+Place a few tablespoons of butter and heavy cream (or whole milk) in a medium saucepan along with garlic cloves, then melt slowly over medium heat.

 Why add the garlic cloves to the pot?
 They gently infuse into the butter and cream.
 Discard the garlic before adding liquid to the riced potatoes.
 What you’re left with is a garlic-infused flavor, without biting into any small pieces of garlic.
 So down with that!